This is an open love letter

 imagining love as one hallmark moment

-letting Disney or Hollywood or Jesus even Science define it.
+letting Disney or Hollywood Jesus Science define it.

 Listen to me.
 You write it.

 Those waiting for lightning to strike them.
-Know that it’s not an explosion saved for one person, but the infinite steady fire of seven billion.
-It’s the soft breezes from all corners breathing life into it.
+Know that it’s not an explosion saved for one person, but a steady fire of seven billion kept alive by soft breezes from all corners breathing life into it.
 Always keep it glowing.
 Feed it.
-Remember while tending, to send gentle currents, caring not if they return.

 Lovers, while you're breathing take me with you.
 Take a piece of me.
-All of you.
-Sometimes I forget to give myself to you.
-Remind me.
 Exchange a piece of yourself to me so that we will always carry each other.
 If you do this with me, If you do this with me, If you do this with me, by the time it all ends, we will all be so full, so rich with pieces of each other.
 Gilded in love in our graves all richer than Midas.

 Start here with me heart in hands beating.